domm/adventofcode2019/README.md

 I used [Math::Vec](https://metacpan.org/pod/Math::Vec) (because it came up first on CPAN) to calculate the unit vector (or "Einheitsvektor", which sound much cooler in German..), and using this unit vector it was trivial to filter out vectors pointing in the same direction.

-After that, I needed a break, and finished the second task in the evening, using a very stupid approach to calculate the angle via tangens, and the sorting the asteroids by angel to nuke them.
+After that, I needed a break, and finished the second task in the evening, using a very stupid approach to calculate the angle via tangens, and the sorting the asteroids by angle to nuke them.
 Even though I was quite proud that I still remembered enough math from school to cobble together my code (using some online math tutorials for the math details), I have the feeling that there are way more elegant solutions than mine...

 **Time:** 1:07:32 / 30:34